Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Ionization of polar states embedded in IR field

 In other words, a polar molecule receives an extra time-dependent phase factor if it is located in a field~\cite{Pazourek,Baggesen}.
 This phase now has to be included in all prior derivations.
 To be able to treat the state analytically, we use the Jacobi-Anger expansion~\cite[Eq.~(10.12.2)]{DLMF}, or~\cite{Faisal},

 where \(J_m(x)\) is the regular Bessel function.
 Identifying \(\phi = -\omega t\) we can write

 This transforms the task to an already solved problem.
+As in the previous two Sections we can now explicitly solve the full time-dependent problem of ionization of the polar molecule within perturbation theory by integrating out the time-dependence.
+The only difference is that the initial state is a linear combination of terms with different time-dependence of the phase factors.
+Consequently, all resulting time-independent transition amplitudes will also become linear combinations with modified energies of the initial state.
 For the one- and two-photon amplitudes we get

 We have obtained a linear combination of possible ionization pathways, which differ in the number of IR photons (\(m\)) absorbed before the XUV absorption takes place.
+The initial state of the molecule no longer has a single well-defined stationary energy.
+Instead, in the time-independent picture, it is in a superposition of states with different energies, spaced by the IR quantum \(\omega\).
+This linear combination is fixed, but the relative phases of the coefficients bear all temporal information about the dynamics of the initial state in the periodic field.

-Figure~\ref{fig:MPI}a--f illustrates the possible pathways that conserve energy in three-colour ionization, in a similar way as in the higher-order \RABITT{} analysis~\cite{Bertolino21,Lucchini23}.
+Pathways a--f in Fig.~\ref{fig:MPI} illustrate the possible one- and two-photon pathways that conserve energy in three-colour ionization, in a similar way as in the higher-order \RABITT{} analysis~\cite{Bertolino21,Lucchini23}.
 In the three-colour ionization, the amplitude of ionization into a given final state \(k\) consists of six pathways: